Shopify Free Trial (2023) — 90 Days Version / Dropshipping Starter Kit

 Shopify free trial (infographic)

-Below you’ll find key information about the Shopify free trial — some tips on how to start the right trial (there are two to choose from) and how to get an extended one that effectively lasts for 90 days.
+In this post we show you how to start the right Shopify free trial — there are two to choose from — plus how to get an extended one that lasts for 30 days.
 You’ll also find links to a selection of key blog posts and videos about Shopify that cover key aspects of this popular ecommerce platform.

 The two different types of Shopify trials that are available

-There are actually two different Shopify free trials available and it’s important to pick the one that best meets your requirements.
+Something that’s not widely known about Shopify is that are actually two different free trials available — and it’s really important to pick the one that best meets your requirements.

 Standard Shopify free trial